darwinhc/darwinhc.github.io/_bisslog/2025-06-06-not-framework-a-mindset.md

 ---

-## bisslog isn’t a Dependency — It’s a Mindset

 What if your architecture didn’t *depend* on a library — but simply followed a consistent way of thinking?

 That’s the philosophy behind `bisslog`.